Bursaries and Grants

 Paid Work Positions at U of T

-Once the minimum balance of fees is paid / deferred, students are considered registered and can apply for part-time work at the University through the Work-Study Program.
-This program and other work opportunities are made available through the Career Centre on campus.
+Once a student is invited to register they are eligible to apply for part-time work at the University through the Work-Study Program.
+This program and other work opportunities are made available through the Career Centre on campus, or their website.